top of page

 Sativa

 Sativa refers to varieties of cannabis originating from equatorial regions that are known for being taller and thinner-leafed than varieties referred to as Indica.
 Indica and Sativa are also used colloquially (though not scientifically) to refer to the effects of a variety, generally that Indicas are sedative while Sativas are energetic.
-(See also Indica).
+(See also Species Type).

 Seed-to-Sale